SUBARACHNOID HEMORRHAGE

 • according to the ICRP (International Commission on Radiation Protection), abortion is recommended at a dose > 100 mGy

-• according to the experiment, the measured dose during a conventional endovascular procedure was about 2.8 mGy
+• according to the experiment, the measured dose during a conventional endovascular procedure is ~ 2.8 mGy

-• no fetal harm or fertility problems have been reported (animal studies with 100x higher dose); human studies are not available
+• no fetal harm or fertility problems have been reported in animal studies (using 100x higher doses); human studies are not available

-• always consider the risk-benefit ratio before using a contrast agent; use the lowest dose possible
+• always consider the risk-benefit ratio before administering a contrast agent; use the lowest dose possible

-• use heparin, which does not cross the placenta, and its effect can be easily neutralized
+• use heparin, as it does not cross the placenta and its effects can be easily neutralized

 • intraoperative invasive BP monitoring